 There are some caveats with Btrfs though:

 - support for RAID-5/6 is still not stable – but I did not want to use those anyway;

 - there is an ongoing issue that on Btrfs Baloo reindexes everything after every reboot – but there is a patch out there already which fixes it,

-it has just not been merged into the upstream yet; some distros are already applying it though;
+it has just not been merged into the upstream yetit was merged and will be part KDE Frameworks 5.111 release; some distros are already applying it though;

 - making snapshots (too often) can degrade SSD faster – so a smart subvolume plan is in order to decide what to snapshot and what not.